CodeChix-OpenSource/CodeChix-Technical-Curriculums/VMware-CodeHouse/README.md

 proprietary guidelines, design, format and processes.
 The teams are judged on their curriculums by a team of top engineers and executives from VMware.

-The curriculums are further reviewed by a select team of CodeChix senior women engineers from various companies and feedback is collected and implemented.
+The curriculums are further reviewed by a select team of CodeChix senior women and men engineers from various companies and feedback is collected and implemented.
 Once the review and update process is complete, CodeChix will open source all curriculums under the CodeChix Technical Curriculums policies.